How strong 3D printed parts are depends on several key aspects, including:

 Why do so many people choose PLA as their 3D printing filament?

 Another strong 3D printing material is polycarbonate.
 It offers a high level of toughness and a very good thermal and dimensional stability.
-It is ideal for high-strength, functional components.
-It is commonly used in manufacturing bullet-proof glass, for instance
+In addition, it is ideal for high-strength, functional components.
+For instance, it is commonly used in manufacturing bullet-proof glass.

 Matching Material with Design and Production